Presence: A Journal of Catholic Poetry

 Presence is an independent 501(c)3 non-profit journal, affiliated with the Dept. of English, Caldwell University, Caldwell, New Jersey.

-We have also formed institutional partnerships with The Hank Center for the Catholic Intellectual Heritage, Loyola University Chicago; The Francis and Ann Curran Center for American Catholic Studies, Fordham University; and Catholic Literary Arts, Houston.
+We have also formed institutional partnerships with The Hank Center for the Catholic Intellectual Heritage, Loyola University Chicago; The Francis and Ann Curran Center for American Catholic Studies, Fordham University; and the Center for Catholic Studies, Seton Hall University.

 Poems are submitted using Submittable.
 However, we usually solicit all prose pieces.
-Queries regarding contributing book reviews, interviews and essays should be sent to the editor-in-chief at email@example.com.
+Queries regarding contributing book reviews, interviews and essays should be sent to the editor-in-chief, Mary Ann B. Miller, at email@example.com.

 Our submission period runs from August 1 - October 1 each year, with the annual issue appearing in April of the following year.